Tommy Womack: Solo career

 Womack released his first solo album, Positively Na-Na, in 1998, followed by another one, Stubborn, two years later.
 In 2002, he released Circus Town, his third solo album.
 Womack and his band released an album in 2003 entitled Washington, D.C., which was recorded live in an XM Satellite Radio studio.
 In 2007, he released There, I Said It!, which became his biggest success.
 The album's success led to Womack receiving glowing reviews from the national press and offers for international gigs.
 He followed it with the 2012 album, Now What!, which contained songs about a wide variety of topics, such as family life and the perils of road life.

 Womack's songs have been recorded by Jimmy Buffett, Jason Ringenberg, Dan Baird, David Olney, Todd Snider, Kevin Fowler, Scott Kempner, and others.

 He is the author of two books.
 In addition to Cheese Chronicles, the other work is Lavender Boys and Elsie, an offbeat Civil War novel (self-published in 2008).

 Womack's eighth full-length album I Thought I Was Fine was released in 2021 and received an "A" review from veteran critic Robert Christgau, who claimed that "never has this Nashville lifer made more of his knack for words and the tunes to put them across ... so funny and humane that you can't help rooting for him."

 Personal life

-Womack is married; his wife works for Metropolitan Nashville Public Schools.
-They live in Nashville with their teenage son and pets.
+Womack is married to Beth Womack, née Beth Tucker, an Emmy winner for her work on WTVF in Nashville; she now works for Metropolitan Nashville Public Schools.
+They live in Nashville with their son and pets.
 In June 2015, he was injured in a car crash in Sonora, Kentucky, when his Nissan Sentra was broadsided by a tractor trailer.
 The crash broke four bones in his pelvis.

+Womack is active on Facebook and has frequently posted publicly there about his battles with bladder cancer and his sobriety.